title.gif (2832 bytes)

 photo by Kathie Miller

-Presently all British Soay are either brown (dark phase) or tan (light phase) with a wild or Mouflon pattern; white belly, white rump patch and occasional white markings on the face, legs and/or body.
+British Soay are various shades of brown (dark phase) or tan (light phase) with a wild or mouflon pattern; white belly, white rump patch and occasional white markings on the face, legs and/or body.
 Rams horns vary from tight to wide curls.
-Self-color (solid black or tan), scurring in rams and polling (no horns) or scurring (short, misshapen horns) in ewes are important characteristics of the feral flock on St. Kilda which do not appear here yet, but with the introduction of new genetics from the UK in 2007 and 2010 that is expected to change.
+Self-color (solid black or tan) and polling (no horns) in ewes which is seen in great numbers on St.Kilda do not occur here yet.
+With the introduction of new genetics from the UK in 2007 and 2010 and strategic breeding plans I expect self color and polling will begin to appear here in the not too distant future.

-They are being kept in the US as part of a global conservation effort to preserve this historical archive, with all of its diversity, as an undiluted genetic reservoir for the future.
-Because the US flock is a controlled population (a small group with complete breeding records) it also provides a unique opportunity to study inheritance in sheep.
+Because the US flock is a controlled population, a small group with complete breeding records (housed in the UK), it also provides a unique opportunity to study inheritance in sheep, behavior as well as physical characteristics.
 The wool is prized as a novelty by hand spinners and artisan weavers and it is especially suited for felting.
 The low fat, tasty meat is ideal for personal consumption or gourmet meat markets and the sheep's value for conservation grazing / forest fuel reduction is just beginning to be recognized in the United States.

-British Soay ewe lamb, April 2011
+British Soay ewe lamb

 Who are we and how did we discover Soay Sheep?